Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Theoretical Analysis

 \subsection{Stability of MAMPC}

 We show that the three MAMPC methods are locally asymptotically stable with slightly different stability properties.
 We first prove that standard MAMPC is locally asymptotically stable in $\mathbb{X}_{0}$, as stated in the theorem below. \begin{theorem}[Stability of Standard MAMPC] For every MPC problem of the form~\eqref{eq:mpc}, there always exists a $u_{\textnormal{MAMPC}}$ of the form~\eqref{eq:mampc}.
 Furthermore, the closed-loop system

-with $\vec{x}[0] = \vec{x}_{0} \in \mathbb{X}_{0}$ is locally asymptotically stable in $\mathbb{X}_{0}$. \end{theorem} \begin{proof} Existence of MAMPC depends on existence of LQR and NN.
-A LQR controller of the form~\eqref{eq:lqr} can always be derived from~\eqref{eq:mpc} because \textsl{1)} $f$ is continuously differentiable, so it can always be linearized to produce the $\mat{A}, \mat{B}$ matrices in~\eqref{eq:lqr}; \textsl{2)} the linearized system $(\mat{A}, \mat{B})$ is by assumption \textit{stabilizable}, so region of attraction of LQR is nonempty, i.e., $\mathcal{R}_{\textnormal{LQR}} \neq \emptyset$; \textsl{3)} as for $\mat{Q}, \mat{R}$ we only require $\mat{Q} \succeq 0, \mat{R} \succ 0$, which is always possible; \textsl{4)} lastly, optimization problem~\eqref{eq:lqr} is just a relaxation of problem~\eqref{eq:mpc}, which can always be solved.

-Meanwhile, a NN controller trivially exists because we do not require NN to satisfy any properties other than the basic definition of a NN.
-This completes the first part of the proof on existence.